-&lt;sup>7In Appendix Figure A.4 we show that the median age at graduation is 29.1 years, and the median graduate spent 2.3 years on the labor market before they graduate with their masters degree, and 9.5 years in post compulsory schooling (which is scheduled to take 8 years).
-The unexplained 1.4 years might be spend on activities like travel, military service, and other time outside the labor force
+&lt;sup>7 In fig. A.4 we show that the median age at graduation is 29.1 years and that the median graduate spent 2.3 years on the labor market before graduating with a master's degree and 9.5 years in postcompulsory schooling (which is scheduled to take 8 years).
+The unexplained 1.4 years might be spent on travel, military service, and other activities outside the labor force.